stevengharris/MarkupEditor/README.md

 ## Demos

-If you consume just the package, you don't get the demos.
+If you consume just the package, you don't get the demo targets to build.
 If you create a workspace that contains the MarkupEditor project or just clone this repository, you will also get the two demo targets, creatively named `SwiftUIDemo` and `UIKitDemo`.
 There is also a MarkupEditor framework target in the project that is 100% the equivalent of the Swift package.
 By default, the demos both consume the framework, because I find it to be a lot less hassle when developing the project overall, especially in the early stage.
 The only difference between consuming the framework and the Swift package is how the `MarkupWKWebView` locates and loads its `markup.html` resource when it is instantiated.

 The demos open `demo.html`, which contains information about how to use the MarkupEditor as an end user and shows you the capabilities.